David-Haim/concurrencpp/README.md

         Tries to execute a single task.
         This method returns when either a task was executed or timeout_time has reached.
         If timeout_time has already expired, this method is equivalent to loop_once.
         If shutdown is called from another thread, this method returns and throws errors::shutdown_exception.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     template<class clock_type, class duration_type>
     bool loop_once_until(std::chrono::time_point<clock_type, duration_type> timeout_time);

     /*
         Tries to execute max_count enqueued tasks and returns the number of tasks that were executed.
         This method does not wait: it returns when the executor becomes empty from tasks or max_count tasks have been executed.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     size_t loop(size_t max_count);

     /*
         Tries to execute max_count tasks.
         This method returns when either max_count tasks were executed or a total amount of max_waiting_time has passed.
         If max_waiting_time is 0, the method is equivalent to loop.
         Returns the actual amount of tasks that were executed.
         If shutdown is called from another thread, this method returns and throws errors::shutdown_exception.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     size_t loop_for(size_t max_count, std::chrono::milliseconds max_waiting_time);